DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2025-09-19-adding-safeguarding-concerns-as-a-reason-for-trainee-withdrawal.md

 #### When the trainee withdrew

 If users enter a date the trainee withdrew, we show the full date, for example, “1 April 2025”.
-Otherwise we show the option “Today” or “Yesterday”.
+Otherwise, we show the option “Today” or “Yesterday”.

-### Withdrawal reasons
+#### Withdrawal reasons

 We show the withdrawal reasons as a bulleted list.
 The list is spaced out to make it easier to read.

 If users choose ‘Safeguarding concerns’ and enter their concerns, we show them directly below the bullet point.

 If users choose ‘Another reason’ and enter their reason, we show the reason directly below the bullet point.

+## Further considerations

+We considered some changes that we did not implement.
+These included:

+- limiting the word count for the safeguarding concerns
+- alerting the ITT safeguarding team when a concern is logged

+We will review these considerations when we understand how the new withdrawal reason will be used.

 *[ITT]: initial teacher training
 *[QTS]: qualified teacher status